Wolfkid200444/Wolfkid200444/README.md

 <dl>
   <dt>Obama Bot 🤖</dt>
   <dd>- This bot is for Discord and made on JavaScript was orginaly made for a joke and ended up getting too popular</dd>

+  <dt>Vendetta Plugins �</dt>
+  <dd>- These are typescript plugins for the react native version of discord mobile for the mod client vendetta</dd>

   <dt>Aliucord Plugins �</dt>
   <dd>- This are random plugins using Java which is a language i started using recently and i hope to get better with it</dd>